-That new target came with much lower overhead expenses which lent construction some flexibility.
+That new target came with much lower overhead expenses, which lent construction some flexibility.
 "Furred cinder block walls were among the budget shifts," Fuehrer said.
-"Phasing the construction moved resources to a fireplace, more mats for the fitness center, rubber flooring in the fitness center, upgraded electronics… if Pentaho, Lancer, Sodexo or some of the heavy hitters in the university market had RFP'd, different decisions would have been made and the full industrial kitchen would have been built."
+"Phasing the construction moved resources to a fireplace, more mats for the fitness center, rubber flooring in the fitness center, upgraded electronics… if Pentaho, Lancer, Sodexo or some of the heavy hitters in the university market had RFP'd, different decisions would have been made and the full industrial kitchen would have been built," he continued.

-Postponing the phase three development has also given Fuehrer's vendor search a new, scaled back, RFP for what he sees as the living room of the University.
-Fuehrer says, "We want a sustainable vendor with fair pricing [that isn't too high].
-Someone who has a pricing mechanism in place that the students don't balk at and say: 'This blows, I'm gonna go across the street,'" for a dollar coffee or sandwich from Burger King.
-"There's something in the middle."
+Postponing the phase three development has also given Fuehrer's vendor search a new, scaled back RFP for what he sees as the living room of Metro.
+Fuehrer said that "We want a sustainable vendor with fair pricing [that isn't too high].
+Someone who has a pricing mechanism in place that the students don't balk at and say: 'This blows, I'm gonna go across the street'" (for a dollar coffee or sandwich from Burger King).
+"There's something in the middle," he added.

 Leading candidates now include a cake designer, an Ethiopian/Somali restaurant looking to expand, and a few with industry experience who are looking to strike out on their own.
 Fuehrer says his hope is to narrow the field of interested contenders and be entering negotiations by mid-August.

-With the Center scheduled to open in October of 2015, Fuehrer is optimistic whoever occupies the cafeteria space will be serving Metro students when classes begin in January.
+With the Center scheduled to open in October 2015, Fuehrer is optimistic that whoever occupies the cafeteria space will be serving Metro students when classes begin in January 2016.
 Until then, the seemingly endless search for a vendor—like the construction—continues.

 Caption: Construction workers are continuing to build the Student Center.